Impact of nonextensivity on the transport coefficients of a magnetized hot and dense QCD matter: Conclusions

 \section{Conclusions}

-In this work, we focused on the effects of the non-extensivity on the conduction of charge and heat in hot and dense QCD matter at finite magnetic field.
-The electrical conductivity ($\ec$) and the thermal conductivity ($\kappa$) were calculated using the relativistic Boltzmann transport equation in the kinetic theory approach within the non-extensive Tsallis formalism.
+In this work, we focused on the effects of the nonextensivity on the conduction of charge and heat in hot and dense QCD matter at finite magnetic field.
+The electrical conductivity ($\ec$) and the thermal conductivity ($\kappa$) were calculated using the relativistic Boltzmann transport equation in the kinetic theory approach within the nonextensive Tsallis formalism.
 The effect of the finite magnetic field was also studied.
-The presence of magnetic field additionally introduced two transport coefficients, namely, the Hall conductivity ($\eh$) and the Hall-type thermal conductivity ($\ek$), which were also studied using the non-extensive framework.
-The lifetime of magnetic field was observed to increase with an increase of the non-extensive parameter.
-The transport coefficients ($\ec$, $\eh$, $\kappa$ and $\ek$) were observed to increase with the increase of the non-extensivity of the medium.
-This could have an observable effect on some observables associated with the aforesaid transport coefficients, such as the Knudsen number, the elliptic flow etc. Since these observables carry the information about the local equilibrium property of the matter, interactions between produced particles in heavy ion collisions etc., one can comprehend how the non-extensivity influence them.
+The presence of magnetic field additionally introduced two transport coefficients, namely, the Hall conductivity ($\eh$) and the Hall-type thermal conductivity ($\ek$), which were also studied using the nonextensive framework.
+The lifetime of magnetic field was observed to increase with an increase of the nonextensive parameter.
+The transport coefficients ($\ec$, $\eh$, $\kappa$ and $\ek$) were observed to increase with the increase of the nonextensivity of the medium.
+This could have an observable effect on some observables associated with the aforesaid transport coefficients, such as the Knudsen number, the elliptic flow etc. Since these observables carry the information about the local equilibrium property of the matter, interactions between produced particles in heavy ion collisions etc., one can comprehend how the nonextensivity influences them.